Banshchykova/go_course/README.md

 | 3.
 Keys don't support indexing | 3.
 Keys are indexed - we can iterate over them
 | 4.
 You need to know all the different fields at compile time | 4.
 Don't need to know all the keys at compile time
 | 5.
 Use to represent a "thing" with a lot of different properties | 5.
 USe the represent a collection of related properties

+* Interfaces
+>An interface type is defined as a set of method signatures.
+>A value of interface type can hold any value that implements those methods.